jasonblanchard/guide-how-to-learn-ruby-on-rails/README.md

 [The Rails Tutorial](http://www.railstutorial.org)

-## Deployment

-Now that you've been led through building a basic Rails application, it's time to get it up in front of people.
-When building an application, you will generally run it on your local machine, but for others to access the app, you need to **deploy** to a **server**.
-The easiest and most popular option for hosting (new) Rails applications is [Heroku](https://www.heroku.com).
-With some other providers, you need to set up the server, database, and other parts of the system, but with Heroku it can be as simple as running a few commands.
-Follow [this guide](https://devcenter.heroku.com/articles/getting-started-with-rails4) to get your app live.

 ## Security

 Your Rails application will likely have users, who will need to **authenticate** to your application.
 This can happen via a simple username and password, or by doing **single-sign on** via Twitter, Facebook, etc.  Most authentication with 3rd-party services work through a process called [**OAuth**](http://oauth.net), though you'll generally use [an existing library](http://marcanguera.net/awesome-ruby/#awesome-ruby-authentication) to handle this for you.